 10 Healthy Toast Toppings for Maximum Nutrition

-#1: Thinly spread nut and seed butters
+#1: Thinly spread nut butter (or seed butters)

-Nut and seed butters are great to add as a toast topping as they provide an excellent source of healthy fats for your little one!
+Nut butter and seed butters are great to add as a toast topping as they provide an excellent source of healthy fats for your little one!
 Some of my favorites are peanut, almond, hazelnut, pumpkin, and sunflower seed butter.
 Choose an all natural version (just the nut/seed, oil and maybe salt).
 Avoid overly processed ones with added sugar, canola oil or other ingredients.